incrypt/incrypt/README.md

 ##What's planned for the future?

-In future we'd like to stablise the API to enable people to build applications which take advantage of InCrypt for end to end encryption on their sites.
+In future we'd like to stablise the API to enable people to build applications which take advantage of InCrypt for end-to-end encryption on their sites.

 We'd also like to implement communication encryption so that communications with others can be encrypted and decrypted.
 For example emails and instant messages.

+We'd like to add support for multiple browsers and mobile operating systems.

 ##Technical
 ###How it works
 When the extension detects InCrypt markup in HTML e.g. `<input incrypted="true"> </input>`.
-It automatically goes to work encrypting and decrpting thos
+It automatically goes to work encrypting and decrpting content in those elements.

 ##About us